 132. The biogeographical region context can also apply to certain reasons for the designation of threatened ecological communities under Criterion 2.
-The biogeographic region encompassing the Ramsar Site and the biogeographic regionalization scheme applied should be provided in RIS section 2.2.5, Biogeography.
+The biogeographic region encompassing the Ramsar Site and the biogeographic regionalization scheme applied should be provided in RIS field 11, Biogeography.

 - 133. Note also the issues concerning habitat diversity and succession in section 5.6 above, Site delineation and boundary definition. - 134.
 Also be aware of the biological importance of many karst and other subterranean hydrological systems (see specific guidance in Appendix E below). - 135.
-See 5.7.4 above for guidance on species nomenclature and taxonomy.
+See section 5.7.4 for guidance on species nomenclature and taxonomy.